 Cleaning the Bathrooms

 All we have left to do are the dreaded bathrooms!
 The bathroom is my least favorite room to clean, but I find if I just get to it and don’t think about it, it’ll be over before I know it!
-If you have a big house and don’t feel like going up and downstairs (who does!) to bring cleaning products with you, this storage caddy is super handy.

 Move on to the next bathroom and repeat until all of the rooms have been picked up.

 - Empty all trash cans into one large garbage bag, now put a small garbage bag in each trash can.
-This way, they they get full, you can replace the bag with a new one, and throw the other one away.
+This way, when they get full, you can replace the bag with a new one, and throw the other one away.

-- In each bathroom, wipe off all surfaces down, spray each sink with a cleaner, and give it a good wipe, my favorite bathroom cleaner is Clorox for this purpose.
+- In each bathroom, wipe all surfaces down, spray each sink with a cleaner, and give it a good wipe, my favorite bathroom cleaner is Clorox for this purpose.

 - Spray toilet cleaner into each toilet bowl and let it sit for a few minutes.
 Then wipe each toilet bowl down with a toilet brush.
 Repeat if necessary.